snabilahn/Sunnyside-agency-landing-page-challenge/README.md

 # Sunnyside Agency Landing Page Frontend Mentor Challenge (Not done yet)

-This project is a result of front-end mentor challenge that I made.
+This project is a result of front-end mentor challenge.
 I'm still working on responsive size for tab and mobile.

 This project is built with: